gokceyagmurbudak/UrbanSprawlExploreR/README.md

 # UrbanSprawlExploreR

 This R package simplifies exploring urban sprawl using the [Global Land Cover and Land Use Change, 2000-2020 dataset](https://glad.umd.edu/dataset/GLCLUC2020) dataset.
-It can generate built-up change maps and new building density maps for your city of interest.
+It can generate built-up change maps and new building density maps for **your city of interest**.
 In addition with interactive dashboard, you can visualise the results.
 Before you start using the package, check which tile your study area falls on with QGIS software [here](https://glad.umd.edu/users/Potapov/GLCLUC2020/10d_tiles.zip).

 ### Install the library